Parameshwaran2005/Heart-Disease-Predictor/README.md

-Of course!
-Here is a README template tailored for your Heart Disease Prediction project, based on the structure and style of the example you provided.

-Just copy the text below and save it as a README.md file in your project directory.

 ❤️ Heart Disease Predictor
 📌 Overview
 The Heart Disease Predictor is a machine learning project designed to predict the likelihood of a patient having heart disease based on their medical attributes.
 The model is trained using classification techniques to analyze health data and provide a prediction that can assist medical professionals in early-stage diagnosis.